This article was originally published in Worship Leader magazine (May 3013). For more great articles like this one, subscribe today.

-On Sunday morning you want to be hospitable to those who enter our worship experiences, but don’t yet share our faith.
+On Sunday morning you want to be hospitable and welcoming to those who enter our worship experiences, but don’t yet share our faith.
 Right?
 But you have strong (and correct) feelings that you ought not to sacrifice “Truth” in the process.
 What to do?
 Here are three suggestions to start the conversation:

 1. Simplify your rhetoric.